Abdullah1tani/Weather-Tracker/README.md

 ## 6. Conclusion:
 Building the Weather Tracker was a really fun and challenging experience.
-The challenges that I encountered are as follow:
+The challenges that I encountered are as follows:

 #### 1 - Front-end
-   - Displaying the informations on the user's end
+   - Displaying the information on the user's end
    - Changing the CSS of the elements in the [Login Modal template](https://mdbootstrap.com/docs/standard/extended/login/)

 #### 2 - Back-end